 - Territorial Aggression: Aggressive behavior directed toward an animal or person that is entering their territory.
-Their territory can include their home, their yard, or any other space your dog claims as to their own.
+Their territory can include their home, their yard, or any other space your dog claims to be their own.

-- Predatory Aggression: Aggressive actions directed toward other animals that they are interested in hunting.
+- Predatory Aggression: Aggressive actions are directed toward other animals that they are interested in hunting.
 This aggression can be tied to a dog’s prey drive and often results in a deadly strike.

 - Fear Aggression: Aggressive behavior that is fear or anxiety-based.
 This behavior can involve fear in new situations, environments, or meeting new people.
 This behavior is often due to an animal feeling cornered or trapped by its current surroundings.